Come Back Silly Girl

 "Come Back Silly Girl" is a song written by Barry Mann.

 It was first released as a single by Steve Lawrence in 1960.
-This version garnered very little notice, but was a minor hit in Australia.
+This version garnered very little notice but was a minor hit in Australia.

 The Lettermen version

-In 1962, The Lettermen released their version as a single from their album A Song for Young Love.
-This version achieved greater success than Lawrence's.
-It became a top twenty hit on Billboard's pop and easy listening charts.
+In 1962, the Lettermen released their version as a single from their album A Song for Young Love.
+This version became a top twenty hit on Billboard's pop and easy listening charts.
+The song also reached No. 18 in the Canadian city of Vancouver and No. 19 on Cashbox in the US.

+The Staccatos version

+In the last two weeks of December 1965 a version by the South African group, The Staccatos, reached number 2 on the South African Singles Chart.